 The Regional Heart Program at Dell Children’s provides comprehensive subspecialty care to children and adolescents with congenital and acquired heart disease.
 This care is made possible by our state-of-the-art catheterization lab with two 1,100 square foot procedure rooms.
-There, our team of skilled pediatric cardiologists, aided by specially trained pediatric cath lab technicians and nurses, perform cardiac catheterizations to diagnose and treat heart conditions in patients.
+There, our team of skilled pediatric cardiologists, aided by specially trained pediatric cath lab technicians and nurses, perform cardiac catheterizations to diagnose and treat heart conditions in children.
 Often, the procedures allow for minimally invasive interventions for problems which previously required open heart surgery for correction.

 Cardiac Cath FAQ

 What is a cardiac catheterization?

 Cardiac catheterization is a test that allows the cardiologists to learn more about the structure and function of the heart and related blood vessels.
 This is done by measuring pressures and taking pictures within the heart.
 Based on this information, an intervention may be considered.

 Why is a cardiac catheterization necessary?

 A cardiac catheterization is used to diagnose a structural or functional heart problem, learn more about a heart problem, treat a heart problem with an intervention or obtain cardiac tissue samples.

 The catheterization lab is a room with specialized monitoring and X-ray equipment.
 Here, your child will be sedated by a cardiac anesthesiologist.
 The cardiologist will then insert a long, flexible tube made of plastic into a large blood vessel in the arm or leg, and then thread it carefully into the heart.
 These tubes are called catheters, and they allow your child’s doctor to measure pressures, draw blood samples and take detailed pictures.
 These measurements are used to determine how well the heart functions and if there are any structural problems.
 Based on this information, an intervention may be considered.